Wind power in Europe: Ireland

 Ireland is the best location in Europe for wind power as it is situated on the Western edge of Europe and is exposed to high winds from the Atlantic Ocean and Irish Sea.
 Wind power capacity factors tend to be higher in Ireland than anywhere else.
 By the end of 2019 the installed capacity of wind power in Ireland was 4,155 megawatts, generating 36.3% of Ireland's electrical power in 2020.

 Most wind farms in Ireland are located in coastal regions and especially in the West of Ireland.
 However, the Irish Sea is getting some attention and the first offshore wind farm in Ireland is located a few kilometres north of Arklow and 10 km out to sea and is known as the Arklow Bank Wind Park.
 This is set to expand in the future.
 Other proposals are an offshore wind farm on the Kish Bank which is about 15 kilometers offshore from Dublin, the capital city.
 With another planned wind farm at Clogherhead (north of Drogheda, south of Dundalk), to be called the Oriel Wind Farm.
 The Codling windfarm, planned for the south Irish Sea, will have a capacity of 1100 MW with 330 turbines, giving a huge boost to wind generated power in Ireland.

 Lithuania

-The Lithuanian government is planning on mimicking Baltic neighbour Denmark, which generates 20 per cent of its energy with wind turbines.
-Lithuanian government have plans to build 200 megawatts of renewable energy by 2010 in wind turbines.
+Wind energy is set to become Lithuania's main electricity source, projected to account for at least 70% by 2030, according to the International Energy Agency's (IEA) 2021 Energy Policy Review.
+This reflects Lithuania's strategy to be electricity self-sufficient by 2050, reducing current import needs from 70% to zero.
+The country encourages decentralized energy production, including wind power, with subsidies, net metering, and virtual power plants.
+To handle wind energy's variability, Lithuania plans to implement hydrogen storage for offshore wind by 2030.
+Litgrid, the national grid operator, is focusing on integrating more wind and solar power, essential for supporting energy generation by prosumers and aligning with EU sustainable energy goals.

 Romania

 As of 2016, wind power in Romania has an installed capacity of about 3,028 MW, up from the 14 MW installed capacity in 2009.

 The main regions of great potential of wind are Northern Dobruja and Moldavia.

+The 600 MW Dunarea East and West wind project, located in southeastern Romania, is expected to begin operations in 2026.
+Its substantial size is comparable to that of the Fântânele-Cogealac wind power plant, situated nearby and recognized as the largest onshore wind facility in Europe, with a capacity of 600 MW.